 RA medication can also cause skin changes, such as rashes.
 Ask your doctor about possible side effects of your medication and what to do if any occur.

-Check with your doctor if you’re living with RA and experience skin changes.
+Check with your doctor if you’re living with RA and experiencing skin changes.
 These could relate to RA or be reactions to RA medication.

 If your doctor diagnoses acne, they may suggest an acne treatment.

-Your doctor may also refer you to a dermatologist, who specializes in the diagnosis and treatment of skin conditions.
+Your doctor may also refer you to a dermatologist, a healthcare professional who specializes in the diagnosis and treatment of skin conditions.
 They can answer your questions about treatment outlook and side effects.

 Topical treatments for acne